fetchai/genesis-launch/README.md

 # Fetch.ai Mainnet

 In launching the Fetch.ai, there will be full token interoperability with the FET ERC-20 token.
-Initially, transfers between the two networks will be mediated by a custodial bridge, and the supply of FET tokens that can be transferred to the mainnet will be limited to 60 million FET.
-This will be increased progressively over the first six months of the network's operation until there is free movement of FET between the native chain.
+Initially, transfers between the two networks will be mediated by a custodial bridge, and the supply of FET tokens that can be transferred to the mainnet will be restricted to 60 million FET.
+This will be increased progressively over the first six months of the network's operation until there is free movement of FET between Ethereum and the native chain.
 This will coincide with the deployment of a non-custodial relayer based on the [Gravity](https://github.com/cosmos/gravity-bridge) bridge.

+The token rewards for the first two months of the network's operation will be more than 4% per month corresponding to an annual rate of around 63%.
+It is expected that all tokens that are moved to the main-net will be staked, so the reverse token swaps to Ethereum will not be enabled until Wednesday the 21st of April when the first unbonding period will have been completed.

 ## Timeline
 - **9:00 UTC on Monday the 29th of March, 2021**.
 The Ethereum bridge [contract](https://etherscan.io/address/0x947872ad4d95e89e513d7202550a810ac1b626cc) will be opened and will collect FET ERC20-token transfers to the mainnet.
 The contract UI [here](https://token-bridge.fetch.ai/) will enable you to specify a destination address on the mainnet.
 - **12:00 UTC on Monday the 29th**, public release of genesis repo.
 At this point, we will start collecting genesis signatures for the initial validator set for the network launch.
 - **12:00 UTC on Wednesday the 31st**, we will close the collection of genesis transactions and create the final merge.